 MAGUINDANAO: DISCOVER THE HIDDEN BEAUTY!

 Every adventurer must definitely take the time to explore the awe-inspiring, bountiful and historic countryside scenery the province has to offer.
-The province of Maguindanao has many nautural attractions and tourism sites that are full of potential, just waiting to be tapped and rediscovered.
+The province of Maguindanao has many natural attractions and tourist sites that are full of potential, just waiting to be tapped and rediscovered.

-While the sights revitalizes and soothes your body, the Marine Sanctuary in Parang, Maguindanao has a totally different and relaxing experience where exotic and multicolored fish, corals and other aquatic species are best for scuba diving.
+While the sights revitalize and soothes your body, the Marine Sanctuary in Parang, Maguindanao has a totally different and relaxing experience where exotic and multi colored fish, corals and other aquatic species are best for scuba diving.